Albert Pujols

 Pujols made money and won championships during his tenure with the Cardinals.
 After leading St. Louis to the National League pennant in 2004 and the NLCS in 2005, Pujols and the Cardinals won the 2006 World Series over the Tigers in five games.

-In 2011, the Cardinals picked up Pujols’ $16 million option and he led the team to its 11th World Series championship.
+In 2011, the Cardinals picked up Pujols’ $16 million option, and he led the team to its 11th World Series championship.
 After the season, however, he signed a 10-year, $254 million contract with the Angels.
-Pujols spent 10 seasons with the Angels, but at age 41 he was released in the final year of his contract.
-He spent the remainder of the season with the Dodgers, who primarily used him against lefthanded pitching.
+He remained with the Angels until 2021, when he was released and signed by the Dodgers.

 [1] Joe Strauss, “Pujol$,” St. Louis Post-Dispatch, February 20, 2004.